 - Suicidal thoughts

-Prior to beginning alcohol detox, a doctor will examine each individual and review a complete medical history of his or her alcohol use.
+Before beginning alcohol detox, a doctor will examine each and review a complete medical history of his or her alcohol use.
 The doctor may also ask a series of questions regarding the individual’s history with alcohol consumption and if he or she has been through an alcohol withdrawal process before.
 During an intake physical, the doctor will check for medical conditions that may be a result of alcohol addiction, as well as any other medical conditions that may complicate the detox process.
 Some of these complications can include:

 - Coronary artery disease